cs161-staff/textbook/index.md

 ## Corrections

 As of the Fall 2024 semester, this textbook is still being actively maintained and updated.

+If you see any parts that needs to be corrected, please email [Wesley Zheng](mailto:wzheng0302@berkeley.edu).

 ## Source and Changelog